 Opportunities for Involvement

 The successful operation of the school relies largely on the time and energy given by parent volunteers.
 There is a need for parent volunteers on both an individual class level and a school-wide level.
 A sense of community, new friendships, and a genuine sense of pride can be gained by involving oneself in working together toward a common goal.
-And understanding of what is expected of parents throughout the school year is essential in allowing parents to participate in a way that works for them.
+An understanding of what is expected of parents throughout the school year is essential in allowing parents to participate in a way that works for them.

-The Parent Organization Steering Committee (POSC) is composed of members of the parent body who represent the Children’s Garden, Lower School and High School levels of the school, and provides leadership to the Parent Organization (PO).
+The Parent Organization Steering Committee (POSC) is comprised of members of the parent body who represent the Children’s Garden, Lower School and High School levels of the school, and provides leadership to the Parent Organization (PO).
 In general, its purpose is to inspire, inform, and organize the parent community and to enhance the school’s social life through communication and involvement.

 One of the primary goals of the Parent Organization (PO) at the Washington Waldorf School is to encourage and support involvement of the parent body in the life of the school through community-building and fund-raising events and activities.
 While all parents with students enrolled at the school are automatically members of the Parent Organization, the Parent Organization can best accomplish its important work through a system of Class Representatives-- parents from each Children’s Garden class and each grade who provide a direct conduit for communication to and from the class to the leadership of the Parent Organization.
-Parents can have a more direct involvement in building a sense of community in their class and in the school as a whole by volunteering as Class Representative or as a Class Parent.
-Both of these roles are important ones and are intended to facilitate parent involvement in the school and to promote a sense of community.
+Parents can have a more direct involvement in building a sense of community in their class and in the school as a whole by volunteering as a Class Representative or as a Class Parent.
+Both of these roles are important ones and are intended to facilitate parent involvement in the school and promote a sense of community.

 Many parents are not aware of all the opportunities to participate in events that make a big difference in the life of the school--things that often require a very small time commitment.
 The Parent Organization can best disseminate information about and engage volunteers for school-wide events through the Class Representatives.